Adaptive Fidelity-Based Density Tracking for Open Quantum Systems: Numerical Simulation

 is computed.
-Figure \ref{fig:tunning_figure_scalar_case} shows the contour plot of $J_h$ for various values of $(P_0, \beta).$ The tuning pair with the minimum value of $J_h$ is selected for all the numerical simulations in the rest of the paper.
-In particular, in all the examples, we set $P_0 = 10^{-3}\times I_3,\beta = 2000.$
+Figure \ref{fig:tunning_figure_scalar_case} shows the contour plot of $J_h$ for various values of $(P_0, \beta).$ The tuning pair with the minimum value of $J_h$ is selected for all numerical simulations presented in the remainder of the paper.
+In particular, in all the examples, we set $P_0 = 10^{-3}\times I_3$ and $\beta = 2000.$ We emphasize that the hyperparameter tuning procedure outlined above is coarse and heuristic in nature, and is intended to identify a representative near-optimal parameter set for the examples considered here.